aljosephson/nfact/README.md

  - Select ‘Recode seen but unanswered multi-value fields as 0’’.
 Here, manually change the ‘0’ into a ‘-99’.
 This is IMPORTANT!
  - Make sure the option "Split multi-value fields into columns" is unchecked
  - Then, download the data!

+ For more information about using these data, please contact Dr. Meredith Niles at mtniles@uvm.edu.
+ For more information about this repo, please contact Dr. Anna Josephson at aljosephson@arizona.edu.